-WE ARE UNPREPARED is now available at bookstores in the U.K., Australia, Poland, and beyond.
+WE ARE UNPREPARED is now available at bookstores in the U.K., Australia, Poland, and soon, France.
 This will never stop seeming incredibly cool to me.
 Here's the Polish cover art:

 I had an incredible time this weekend speaking at not one but two world class literary festivals.